Mexican Food Journal

 Fresh Cactus Ready to be Cooked

 Cook just long enough that it has released most of the slime, about 10 minutes.
 Don’t overcook it.
-You want it to have a little crunch to it.
+You want the cooked cactus to retain a little crunch.

 Cactus Releases Slime During Cooking